appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 ## Styles

-`SearchBox` component supports `innerClass` prop with the following keys:
+`SearchBox` component supports an `innerClass` prop to provide styles to the sub-components of SearchBox.
+These are the supported keys:

 -   `title`
 -   `input`